Showing posts with label Benoît de Sainte-Maure. Show all posts

 When William of Normandy decided to conquer England, he planned carefully.
 This was going to be a big undertaking, and he needed help and advice.
 A large amount of that help came from his half-brother, Robert, Count of Mortain (c.1031 - c.1095).

 William of Malmesbury (writing decades later, to be fair) described him as crassi et hebetis ingenii, "thick and dull of character."
 There is also his reputation for having physically abused his wife, mentioned in the biography of Vitalis of Savigny.
-Vitalis either threatened him with dissolution of the marriage, or left his service which Robert was so bothered by that he repented of his ways.
+Vitalis either threatened him with dissolution of the marriage, or left his service which so bothered Robert that he repented of his ways.

 Robert is also included among the definitively known companions of Duke William in the Battle of Hastings.
 Trying to identify from records those who were present—and those who appear on the Bayeux Tapestry—has been a pastime for historians (fewer than two dozen have been "confirmed").
 In the scene above one can see "Rotbert" at William's left side and Odo on his right, showing the importance of his half-brothers to the duke.